Generalization Error Bounds for Learning under Censored Feedback: Related Works

-\textbf{Related works}.
-Although existing literature has studied generalization error bounds for learning from non-IID data, non-IIDness raised by censored feedback has been overlooked.
-We provide a detailed review of related work in Appendix~\ref{app:additional_review}.
+Although existing literature have studied generalization error bounds for learning from non-IID data, non-IIDness raised by censored feedback has been overlooked.
 Here, we discuss works most closely related to ours.
+We also provide a more detailed review of other related work in Appendix~\ref{app:additional_review}.

-First, our work is closely related to generalization theory in the PAC learning framework in non-IID settings, including \citep{ mohri2007stability, mohri2008rademacher, yu1994rates} and \citep{kuznetsov2017generalization}; these works consider dependent samples generated through a stationary, and non-stationary $\beta$-mixing sequence, respectively, where the dependence between samples weakens over time.
-To address the vanishing dependence issue, these works consider building blocks within which the data can be viewed as IID.
-The study of \citet{yu1994rates} is based on the VC-dimension, while \citet{mohri2008rademacher} and \citet{mohri2007stability} focus on the Rademacher complexity and algorithm stability, respectively.
-Our work is similar in that we also consider building IID blocks to circumvent data non-IIDness.
-However, we differ in our reassembly method, in the source of non-IID data, and in our study of the impacts of exploration.
+First, our work is closely related to generalization theory in the PAC learning framework in non-IID settings, including works such as \citep{ mohri2007stability, mohri2008rademacher, kuznetsov2017generalization, yu1994rates}; These works consider dependent samples generated through a stationary or and non-stationary $\beta$-mixing sequence, respectively, where the dependence between samples weakens over time.
+To address the vanishing dependence issue, these works identify building blocks within which the data can be treated as IID.
+The study of \citet{yu1994rates} is based on the VC-dimension, while \citet{mohri2008rademacher} and \citet{mohri2007stability} focus on the Rademacher complexity and algorithm stability, respectively. \citet{kuznetsov2017generalization} further extends this analysis to nonstationary mixing sequences.
+Our work shares a similar high-level approach: we also construct IID blocks to address data non-IIDness.
+However, we differ in key aspects: the method of reassembling these blocks, the underlying source of data non-IIDness, and our explicit consideration of exploration's impact.
+Conceptually, our generalization bounds are also distinct.
+While prior work derives bounds using the mixing parameter $\beta$, treating samples across blocks as IID, our bounds emerge from a threshold-based data collection mechanism.
+They are constructed by reassembling multiple IID blocks while explicitly accounting for the effects of censored feedback.